MrWizard91/Reanimator1/install_instructions/neo4j_server.rst

         The default is set to only listen for connections from localhost (that's why it works on a Mac).
 This way you can access the webadmin from anywhere.
 This can be a security problem though.

-.. [#] install the official Java Runtime with the oab-java.sh install script
+.. [#] install the official Java Runtime, currently 7. http://www.duinsoft.nl/packages.php?t=en
 .. [#]